 CGC K9 Icie, L1E, NW3 Elite

 Icie is a Belgian Malinois and is loving nose work and dabbling in IPO.
 She earned her NW1 the day after her 1st birthday, and her NW2 less than 3 months later.
 Icie has earned her NW3 Elite (3 NW3s) with a 1st place overall and two 4th place overall before she was 3.5 years old.
 She has competed in one Elite trial and earned 3rd place overall.

 She also LOVES competitive obedience (especially heeling), and is working on treibball and agility.

 Catfish is the newest addition to our family.
-He is an Pointer Cross and loves hunting.
+He is a German Shorthaired Pointer and loves hunting.
 He is working on both hunting in the field, K9 Nose Work and working through the DogJutsu Levels.

 He and Lumi are co-starring in our "Starting from Scratch" series in our Online Learning, make sure to check them out!